Sovereign

 Sovereign is a title that can be applied to the highest leader in various categories.
 The word is borrowed from Old French souverain, which is ultimately derived from the Latin superānus, meaning 'above'.

 The roles of a sovereign vary from monarch, ruler or head of state to head of municipal government or head of a chivalric order.
 As a result, the word sovereignty has more recently also come to mean independence or autonomy.

 Head of state

 The word sovereign is frequently used synonymously with monarch.
 There are numerous titles in a monarchical rule which can belong to the sovereign.
 The sovereign is the autonomous head of the state.
 Examples of the various titles in modern sovereign leaders are:

+In some settings the use of the words Sovereign lady (sometimes with a capital L in lady) have been used referring to female sovereigns, notably in Charles III's proclamation of accession.

 Chivalric orders

 The term sovereign is generally used in place of "grand master" for the supreme head of various orders of European nations.
 In the Sovereign Military Order of Malta, the Grand Master is styled "Sovereign", e.g. Sovereign Grand Master, due to its status as an internationally independent sovereign entity.
 Examples of the Sovereign of a chivalric order are: